 I have absolutely no doubt that Cairns is high on your list of destinations to visit around Australia.

-The Best Time Of Year To Visit Cairns
+What’s The Best Time Of Year To Visit Cairns

 Being a tropical destination, Cairns is best visited during the winter months (for the rest of Australia), from May to September.
 Also known as the dry season.

 That said, it doesn’t rain every single day during the wet season.
 There are still many very hot clear days.
 It’s just that the weather swings very dramatically during this time of year.
 Something you might need to account for if you plan to visit Cairns at this time of the year.

-Best Place To Stay In Cairns
+Best Places To Stay In Cairns

 No matter your budget or what you happen to be looking for accommodation-wise, Cairns will have you covered.